mattiarossi/oci-visualizer/README.md

   http://localhost:8000/static/ociviz.html?proxy=myproxy.com:80&profile=myprofile&compartment=mycompartment

-will launch visualizer using a proxy at myproxy.com:80 and visualize compartment mycompartment. access to the OCI will be done the myprofile section in the config file at ~/.oci/config
+will launch oci-visualizer using a proxy at myproxy.com:80 and visualize compartment mycompartment. access to the OCI will be done the myprofile section in the config file at ~/.oci/config

 <b>example 2:</b>

   http://localhost:8000/static/ociviz.html

-will lunch visualizer without a proxy, will use the DEFAULT profile in the OCI config file and will display a list of compartments for that profile.
+will launch oci-visualizer without a proxy, will use the DEFAULT profile in the OCI config file and will display a list of compartments for that profile.

 <b>example 3:</b>

   http://localhost:8000/static/ociviz.html?mode=OFFLINE

-will lunch visualizer  in OFFLINE mode.
-Visualizer expects to find a file called "network.json" in static folder and will visualize its contents
+will launch oci-visualizer  in OFFLINE mode. oci-visualizer expects to find a file called "network.json" in static folder and will visualize its contents

 <b>example 4:</b>

   http://localhost:8000/static/ociviz.html?mode=FILE

-will lunch visualizer and will write a file named "network_mycompartment.json' in the static folder, whenever I visualize a compartment
+will launch oci-visualizer and will write a file named "network_mycompartment.json' in the static folder, whenever I visualize a compartment

 8. <b>What do I see on the diagram ?</b>
  	- Subnets may be drawn with a gree or red border - Red is for Private subnet while green is for  Public subnets